 Therefore, in an expression of absolute unity with the early church, we fully embrace the Apostolic designation used by Apostle Paul ~ "The Assemblies of Christ" ~ and welcome you to become a part of this unique movement.

 We are part of the One, Holy, Catholic, and Apostolic Church founded by Jesus Christ and His apostles, yet, we are a Living, Vibrant, and Passionate Modern expression of the same.
-We have blended the beauty and richness of the Ancient Apostolic Faith with the powerful Charismatic gifts and ministries rediscovered by the Pentecostal and Charismatic renewal movements of the last century ~ all designed to draw believers into a living and life-giving relationship with the Triune God!
+We have blended the Ancient Apostolic Faith with the Pentecostal-Charismatic renewal movements of the last century ~ all designed to draw believers into a living and life-giving relationship with the Triune God!
 As such, we consider ourselves Orthodox-Pentecostal.

 The term "orthodox" in classical Christian usage refers to the set of doctrines that were believed by the early Church.
 These doctrines were formalized into creedal statements through a series of ecumenical councils held over a period of many centuries.
-In union with these councils, we fully embrace the Apostles, Nicene-Constantinopolitan, Athanasius, and Chalcedonian Creeds.
+In union with these councils, we fully embrace the three ecumenical creeds:

 The term "Pentecostal" comes from the Greek word pentēkostē ("fiftieth"), the Greek term for Feast of Weeks (Leviticus 23:15; Deuteronomy 16:9) which was a holiday that was celebrated by ancient Israel on the fiftieth day after the Passover-Sabbath.
 For Christians, the Day of Pentecost which was celebrated after the death, burial, and resurrection of Christ commemorates the moment when the Holy Spirit was first given as a distinct Gift to the first believers in Jerusalem.